 - 1. Attend and pass an approved summer school course. - 2.
-Repeat the course for the entire semester or year.
+Repeat the course for the entire semester or year. - 3.
+Attend and pass a credit recovery course

 COURSE DOUBLING POLICY

 Students wishing to take two required courses in a given department simultaneously (i.e. "double-up") must fulfill the following requirements: